open-webui/open-webui/README.md

 - 🛡️ **Model Whitelisting**: Enhance security and access control by allowing admins to whitelist models for users with the `user` role, ensuring that only authorized models can be accessed.

-- 📧 **Trusted Email Authentication**: Authenticate using a trusted email header, adding an extra layer of security and authentication to protect your WebUI.
+- 📧 **Trusted Email Authentication**: Authenticate using a trusted email header, adding an extra layer of security and authentication to protect your Web UI.

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.

 - 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Open WebUI backend and Ollama.
 This key feature eliminates the need to expose Ollama over LAN.
-Requests made to the '/ollama/api' route from the web UI are seamlessly redirected to Ollama from the backend, enhancing overall system security.
+Requests made to the '/ollama/api' route from the Web UI are seamlessly redirected to Ollama from the backend, enhancing overall system security.

 - 🔓 **Optional Authentication**: Enjoy the flexibility to disable authentication by setting WEBUI_AUTH to False, ideal for fresh installations without existing users.